rs-saunders/adthena-test/test-client/README.md

 ### How to Run It

-You can run the application from command line or using an IDE (IntelliJ Community Edition is available on the laptop we provide).
+You can run the application from command line or using an IDE (VS Code is available on the laptop we provide).

 #### Running from Command Line